AdrienPlacais/EEmiLib/README.md

 # EEmiLib

-_EEmiLib_ (Electron EMIssion Library) provides several electron emission models and a simple interface to fit them to experimental data.
+**EEmiLib** (Electron EMIssion Library) provides several electron emission models and a simple interface to fit them to experimental data.
-It includes both a _graphical user interface_ (GUI) for ease of use and a _Python API_ for advanced users.
+It includes both a _graphical user interface_ (GUI) for ease of use and a **Python API** for advanced users.

-The library focuses on electron emission models relevant to multipactor simulations, **i.e.** for impinging energies ranging from a few eV to several hundred eV.
+The library focuses on electron emission models relevant to multipactor simulations, _i.e._ for impinging energies ranging from a few eV to several hundred eV.

 This project is still under active development.
-I maintain it in my free time, but I’ll do my best to answer any questions you may have.
+I maintain it in my free time, but I'll do my best to answer any questions you may have.

 ## Features